Article Type: Release Notes Audience: All Users Module: Platform Releases

 Once the schedule record is created, non-designer users can easily use the UI create, update, or delete frequencies, selecting when they want the flow to run and what they want the input to be.
 Once created, the schedule editor provides information on when a schedule last ran and when it is expected to run next based on the schedule.

-Until existing flows are migrated, the deprecated schedule node will continue to function; the team has released a migrator package which will automate that transition.
-You can read about the migrator and how to use it here.
+Until existing flows are migrated, the deprecated schedule node will continue to function; the team has released a migrator package which will automate that transition (see the migrator documentation for how to use it).
 The team is also working on the ability to run a frequency on demand - say, if an API call failed or a master data integration needs to be run immediately - so keep an eye out for those features in future releases!

 On a similar note, the June release also includes a new tenant-wide application configuration system.
 This solves a very similar problem to the schedule system described above: previously, there was no central place to store or change app configuration, requiring data flow deployments even for simple changes like which connection to use for an integration.

 The new Application Configuration system addresses these issues by providing a central location for app configuration that is then made available in screens, flows, transforms, etc. via a new $appConfig binding.
-You can read more about application configuration and how to use it here.
+More documentation on application configuration and how to use it is available in the platform help.

 App developers can create app configurations that their flows and screens reference; they define the schema for the configuration, which ensures the configuration values match the expected structure and allows Fuuz to generate inputs for the configuration.
 Site administrators can then configure their apps using simple inputs on the Application Configurations screen.